luca-s/mpi-master-slave/README.md

 Output:
 ```
+I am  lucasca-desktop rank 0 (total 4)
 I am  lucasca-desktop rank 3 (total 4)
+I am  lucasca-desktop rank 2 (total 4)
 I am  lucasca-desktop rank 1 (total 4)
-I am  lucasca-desktop rank 0 (total 4)
 Slave 3 is going to do task 0
   Slave lucasca-desktop rank 3 executing "Do task" with "0"
-I am  lucasca-desktop rank 2 (total 4)
 Slave 1 is going to do task 1
 Slave 3 finished is task and says "I completed my task (0)"
   Slave lucasca-desktop rank 1 executing "Do task" with "1"
 Slave 2 is going to do task 2
 Slave 3 is going to do task 3
+  Slave lucasca-desktop rank 2 executing "Do task" with "2"
   Slave lucasca-desktop rank 3 executing "Do task" with "3"
-  Slave lucasca-desktop rank 2 executing "Do task" with "2"
-Slave 1 finished is task and says "I completed my task (1)"
+Slave 2 finished is task and says "I completed my task (2)"
 Slave 3 finished is task and says "I completed my task (3)"
-Slave 1 is going to do task 4
+Slave 2 is going to do task 4
 Slave 3 is going to do task 5
+  Slave lucasca-desktop rank 2 executing "Do task" with "4"
-Slave 2 finished is task and says "I completed my task (2)"
+Slave 1 finished is task and says "I completed my task (1)"
   Slave lucasca-desktop rank 3 executing "Do task" with "5"
-  Slave lucasca-desktop rank 1 executing "Do task" with "4"
+Slave 1 is going to do task 6
-  Slave lucasca-desktop rank 2 executing "Do task" with "6"
+  Slave lucasca-desktop rank 1 executing "Do task" with "6"
-Slave 2 is going to do task 6
+Slave 2 finished is task and says "I completed my task (4)"
 Slave 3 finished is task and says "I completed my task (5)"
+Slave 2 is going to do task 7
-Slave 3 is going to do task 7
+Slave 3 is going to do task 8
-Slave 1 finished is task and says "I completed my task (4)"
+Slave 1 finished is task and says "I completed my task (6)"
+  Slave lucasca-desktop rank 3 executing "Do task" with "8"
-  Slave lucasca-desktop rank 3 executing "Do task" with "7"
+  Slave lucasca-desktop rank 2 executing "Do task" with "7"
-Slave 1 is going to do task 8
+Slave 1 is going to do task 9
-Slave 2 finished is task and says "I completed my task (6)"
+Slave 2 finished is task and says "I completed my task (7)"
+  Slave lucasca-desktop rank 1 executing "Do task" with "9"
-Slave 3 finished is task and says "I completed my task (7)"
+Slave 3 finished is task and says "I completed my task (8)"
-  Slave lucasca-desktop rank 1 executing "Do task" with "8"

-[...]
+Slave 1 finished is task and says "I completed my task (9)"
+Task completed (rank 1)
+Task completed (rank 0)
+Task completed (rank 2)
+Task completed (rank 3)

 ```

 ## Debugging